-Vivek Chauhan and Shamsher S. kanwar* Pages 1 - 12 ( 12 )
+Vivek Chauhan and Shamsher S. kanwar* Pages 45 - 56 ( 12 )

-Background: Synthetic dyes find usage in multiple industries such as paper, textile, food, plastic and pharmaceuticals.
-On their release as industrial effluent into the environment, majority of them affect aquatic and surrounding non-aquatic life due to their carcinogenic nature.
-So their proper discharge and economical treatment is a matter of great concern.
-In this context, many enzymes have been found to have a positive effect on dye degradation.
-Peroxidase is one such enzyme which causes dye degradation either by precipitation of chemical structure of aromatic dyes or by opening up their aromatic ring structure.
-The current paper focuses on major impacts of the industrial dyes on the surrounding environment and also on exploring the use of bacterial peroxidases as alternative dye degradation compounds.
+Background: Synthetic dyes find usage in multiple industries such as paper, textile, food, plastic and pharmaceutical.
+On their release in industrial effluent and subsequently into the environment, the majority of them affect aquatic and surrounding non-aquatic life because of toxic properties.
+Therefore, their proper discharge and economical treatment is a matter of great concern.
+In this context, many enzymes have been reported to efficiently perform dye degradation.
+Peroxidase is one such enzyme, which causes dye degradation either by precipitation of chemical structure of aromatic dyes or by opening up their aromatic ring structure.
+The current paper focuses on the major impacts of industrial dyes on the surrounding environment and on exploring the use of bacterial peroxidases as alternative dye degradation compounds.

 Methods: A bacterial peroxidase was extracted from Bacillus sp.
 BTS-P5, a strain isolated from a soil sample.
 Various process parameters were optimized for optimal degradation of ten major industrially important dyes [Bismark Brown R (BBR), Bromophenol Blue (BB), Rhodamine B (RB), Bismark Brown Y (BBY), Direct Violet 21 (DV), Basic Fuchsin (BF), Coomassie Brilliant Blue (CBBG), Congo Red (CR), Direct Black 154 (DB) and Methylene Blue (MB)] by bacterial peroxidase.